 STEFAN: There are ways… Well, here’s the thing.
-One thing I wanna add to that about talking about enjoying meditation.
+One thing I want to add to that about talking about enjoying meditation.
 It’s good that you enjoy your meditations.
 Not everyone does every time, and you can’t pursue enjoyment, but also, and I’m talking about discomfort, how it’s like a really valuable thing to experience, you also can’t pursue discomfort.

 You can’t strain, and you can’t get frustrated when things aren’t going your way and looking really nice.
 You just have to be ready for anything and accept it, and that’s really simple protocol.
-And meditation’s gonna make you better at being fine with whatever is happening.
-But just go in with that mindset and whatever practice you do, especially this one that we bring you through tenshin, then you get the most profound benefit and you have the most [INAUDIBLE 00:42:23] experience.
+And meditation’s going to make you better at being fine with whatever is happening.
+But just go in with that mindset and whatever practice you do, especially this one that we bring you through tenshin, then you get the most profound benefit and you have the most fluid experience.
 And then just get, you know, a lot more attentive to seeing all the little things in your life that are going more fluidly, and you’re good.

 DAVID: And also just to throw in there, just as training wheels, for those guys who are maybe not going to enjoy the silence, and that’s already too much for them, is that you can use some of the guided meditations on the apps if you enjoy them, so that at least it gets you into the habit of sitting down and closing your eyes.
 And it’s just baby steps.

-And I’ve actually made my own guided meditations as training wheels for guys who just need the discipline to be able to actually find a place in their apartment to sits.
+And I’ve actually made my own guided meditations as training wheels for guys who just need the discipline to be able to actually find a place in their apartment to sit.
 That’s like already a big accomplishment.
 And then make it a kind of sacred space for them too, and to block out the roommates’ noise and all that breakfast sound.

 And just take that time, and just to get used to the habit of taking that time.
 It’s like if you want to get somebody to the gym, you just get them in the habit of preparing the gym bag and getting to the gym.
 They get their feet in the door, there’s a very good chance they’re going to actually work out.
-So, if you just got to get their feet in the door, and I’m just trying to get people to just close your eyes, sit down for 10 to 20 minutes.
+So, if you just got to get their feet in the door, so now I’m just trying to get people to just close your eyes, sit down for 10 to 20 minutes.
 And then you listen to something that’s actually enjoyable, that’s like, nice, would give you some nice visualization with cool, calming music in the background and would cue you to breathe.

 So these are super big training wheels, and we take them off, and give you smaller training wheels.
 Lots more silence during the meditations.
 And eventually, you can just go full-on in with just silence, and that little bell that just tells you when to start and stop.
 And these are just training wheels.
 So, there’s no shame at all if you need to avail yourself of the nice sounding meditations that are in the apps, just realizing these are training wheels, with a view to actually doing real meditation, so to speak.